Music Composition, M.M.

 Students are also required to submit a portfolio of their work completed during the time they participated in the Master of Music program.

 Upon the imminent completion of a minimum of 30 semester hours of graduate study and with the approval of the major adviser.

 2001 North 13th Street

 About the Program

-The Master of Music in Composition is a regimen of professional training spanning the gamut of traditional academic studies from counterpoint to experimental studies in subjects such as software synthesis.
-The master's program encourages the composer of demonstrated accomplishment to develop a personal voice through private study with at least two members of the Composition faculty.
+The Master of Music in Composition is a regimen of professional training spanning the gamut of traditional academic studies such as counterpoint to experimental studies in subjects such as software synthesis.
+The Master's program encourages the composer of demonstrated accomplishment to develop a personal voice through private study with at least two members of the composition faculty.

 Time Limit for Degree Completion: 6 years